moaziat/TinyJIT/README.md

 # TinyJIT
 A lightweight JIT compiler for tensor operations that uses LLVM through llvmlie to generate effecient machine code.
+(Implementation in C++ and Python)

 features;
  -  define tensor operations